runlikeforrestgump/emacs/README.md

 At first, my plan was to try to write down everything I normally do in Vim and Eclipse, and then translate those things into Emacs.
 Then, I realised that Emacs can probably do much more than those things (people do call it an operating system for a reason).
 That's when I decided to read the entire GNU Emacs manual, which took me a solid two weeks of reading (I'm a slow reader and take notes when I read; I was reading about 5% per day, and more on the weekend (10% per day)).
 I also spent another week reading some of the other Info manuals.

-The problem with a lot of Emacs guides out there is that they seem to be copy-and-pasted from each other (I think this applies to a lot of guides in general) and really only cover working with plaintext files.
-Then there are guides out there that only focus on one programming language.
-Then there's the GNU Emacs manual, which takes weeks to read.
-Then there's using Emacs on a daily basis and slowly learning as you go for years.
+The problem with a lot of Emacs guides out there is that they seem to be copy-and-pasted from each other (I think this applies to a lot of guides in general, which you can often find on people's blogs) and really only cover the basics of working with plaintext files.
+Then there are guides out there that only focus on one programming language, which means you'll have to depend on different guides (assuming you use more than one language), which likely differ in their quality.
+Then there's the GNU Emacs manual, which takes weeks to read and doesn't cover everything that a programmer would want to know.
+Then there's using Emacs on a daily basis and very slowly learning as you go for years.
 The problem with switching IDEs is that you don't want to sacrifice your productivity.
 This is where my guide comes in.
 The purpose of the guide is to get you up to speed on typical things that programmers demand from their IDE while also being useful as a reference for jogging your memory for those things.
 I don't want the guide to be comprehensive.
 I just want it to get straight to the point for all the important things.
 Essentially, I want to develop a conceptual framework, from which you (and I) can build on.
 You may feel overwhelmed by Emacs's steep learning curve, but consider it a worthwhile investment: you're investing your time in something that you'll use for a lifetime.

+Another problem with a lot of guides in general is that the trend these days seems to be that guides try hard (often too hard) to be cute and funny (and sometimes come off as condescending and overly simplistic).
+I value humour, but I very rarely come across a guide that uses humour well.
+In most cases, the humour is noisy and distracting and doesn't even serve its purpose of being funny; I've even run into cases where the humour introduced confusion and ambiguity.
+Remember, if your primary goal is to teach something, then focus your efforts on teaching, not telling jokes.

 # History

 Richard Stallman joined the MIT Artificial Intelligence Lab in 1971 (when he was about 18 years old).

+The original EMACS was written in 1976 by Richard Stallman (when he was about 23 years old) and Guy L. Steele, Jr. as a set of **E**ditor **MAC**ro**S** for the TECO (Tape Editor and Corrector) editor for the Incompatible Timesharing System (ITS) operating system on the PDP line of computers in use at MIT at the time.

 The GNU Project was created on 27 September 1983 by Richard Stallman (when he was 30 years old) as a project for developing free software (free as in freedom).
 The main project was the GNU operating system.